Zinc stearate

-Zinc carboxylates, e.g. basic zinc acetate, adopt complex formulas, and are not simply dicarboxylates of zinc.
-Instead the formula for most zinc carboxylates is Zn4O(O2CR)6, consisting of a Zn4O6+ core with carboxylate ligands spanning the edges.

 Applications

-It is widely used as a release agent for the production of many kinds of objects: rubber, polyurethane, polyester processing system, powder metallurgy.
+Zinc stearate is widely used as a release agent for the production of many kinds of objects: rubber, polyurethane, polyester processing system, powder metallurgy.
 These applications exploit its "non-stick" properties.
 In cosmetics, zinc stearate is a lubricant and thickening agent used to improve texture.

 It is an "activator" for accelerated rubber sulfur vulcanization.
 As discovered in the early days of vulcanization, zinc has a beneficial effect on the reaction of the sulfur with the polyolefin.
 The stearate is a form of zinc that is highly soluble in the nonpolar medium of the polyolefins.

 Being lipophilic, it functions as a phase transfer catalyst for the saponification of fats.